Gov. Landry doubling down on Brian Kelly's contract comments

 According to Landry, if no one steps up to foot the bill, it will fall back on taxpayers.

-"No one came to the mansion and said Hey, I got a 53 million dollar check, don't worry, governor, we got this," Landry said.
+"No one came to the mansion and said Hey, I got a $53 million check, don't worry, governor, we got this," Landry said.

 This, despite there being no precedent for this in the past.